What Most People Get Wrong About eTMF Auto Classification

 Clinical portfolios evolve.
 Sponsors differ.
 Protocols introduce new document types.
 Regulatory expectations shift.
 A mature auto classification framework must absorb these changes without destabilising performance or requiring major reconfiguration.

 True maturity is reflected in structured governance for taxonomy updates, controlled model refinement, and clear ownership across business and technology teams.
-Scalability is as much about operating discipline as it is about model capability.
+Scalability is about operating discipline and model capability.

-Auto classification in eTMF is not just a technical capability.
-It is an operational design question.
+Auto classification in eTMF is a technical capability and an operational design question.
 If you are evaluating AI in this space, the conversation should extend beyond model accuracy and into data foundations, business rules, governance, and exception management.

 Want to know more?